mizzfain/ip/docs/README.md

 Example usage: delete `1`

 # Closing the app
 When you are done using Kevin, simple type `bye` to close the app.

-All tasks will be saved in the home folder of the `.jar` file in `data/tasks.txt` and will be automatically loaded when you open the app again.
+All tasks will be saved in the home folder of the `.jar` file in `data/tasks.txt` and will be automatically loaded when you open the app again.\
+Do not edit any of the tasks in the file directly or it may have errors loading them.